 2019 Netball World Cup: England reach semi-final after 72-46 win over Trinidad & Tobago

-Roses join Australia and New Zealand in sealing a semi-final place with a game to spare
+Roses and South Africa join Australia and New Zealand in sealing a semi-final place with a game to spare

 By Paul Prenderville, M&S Bank Arena, Liverpool

-England maintained their perfect record in Liverpool to all but confirm their place in the Netball World Cup semi-final with an emphatic 72-46 win over Trinidad & Tobago.
+England maintained their perfect record in Liverpool to confirm their place in the Netball World Cup semi-final with an emphatic 72-46 win over Trinidad & Tobago.

 Victory against highly-fancied Jamaica on Monday meant England were all-but-secured of their last-four spot and they obliged thanks to the introduction of Helen Housby in the second quarter to continue their 100 per cent record.

-Australia and New Zealand sealed their place in the last four on Tuesday and South Africa can complete the line-up and ensure England's place as well with a win over Uganda in the final match of the day.
+Australia and New Zealand sealed their place in the last four on Tuesday and South Africa completed the line-up beating Uganda 67-40 in the final match of the evening to rubberstamp both the Roses and Proteas place in Saturday's semi-finals.

-That would set up a Thursday clash to decide the group winner, but the early afternoon focus was on England's return as they seek to end almost three decades of semi-final heartbreak.

 Beaten in the last four in each of the last seven tournaments, the minimum requirement for Tracey Neville's Commonwealth gold-winning group of players is the final and they are now almost one game away.